tuftsceeo/GoPiGo3_PiOS_Bookworm/README.md

 Installation Of GoPiGo3 Software on PiOS Bookworm

+- UNOFFICIAL - Do Not contact ModularRobotics for support on this configuration
-- Supports Raspberry Pi 4 and Raspberry Pi 5
+- For Raspberry Pi 4 and Raspberry Pi 5
 - Removed GoPiGo3 software I2C
-  - (depended on wiringpi/pigpio not avail on PiOS Bookworm/Pi5)
   - I2C devices must use hardware I2C bus connectors (not AD1 or AD2)
 - Updated distance_sensor and easy_distance_sensor to default to hardware I2C
-- Recoded gopigo3_power.py to use gpiod
-- Lowered the GoPiGo3 SPI transfer rate to 432000 for increased reliability under Bookworm
 - Does not install GoPiGo3 desktop apps